2015 government supplied seasonal influenza vaccine information

 - pregnant women, at any time during their pregnancy

 - Aboriginal and Torres Strait Islander people aged six months to under five years and 15 years and older

-- Any person 6 months of age and older with a chronic condition predisposing to severe influenza illness that requires regular medical follow-up or hospitalisation, including children aged 6 months to 10 years undergoing long-term aspirin therapy, and people with:
+- any person over six months of age with a condition predisposing them to severe influenza illness requiring regular medical follow-up or hospitalisation, including children aged six months to 10 years undergoing long-term aspirin therapy

 - cardiac disease